eqfy/MapDSL/docs/UserDocumentation.md

 `CREATE [water or building] at NorthWestPosition NorthEastPosition SouthEastPosition SouthWestPosition;`

 Another example, this would start with the bottom left, go to bottom right, go to top right, then finish with top left:

 `CREATE [water or building] at SouthWestPosition SouthEastPosition NorthEastPosition NorthWestPosition;`

-#### CREATE Polygon Usage Examples:
+#### CREATE Polygon Usage Example:

 Note: Code is unnecessarily verbose so that you can understand the documentation better